caiogondim/bullet-train.zsh/README.md

 Requirements
 ------------

-* Vim Powerline patched font: See [Powerline for vim](https://github.com/Lokaltog/vim-powerline.git) for more info.
+* Vim Powerline patched font: Download your favorite one on [Lokaltog/powerline-font](https://github.com/Lokaltog/powerline-fonts).
 * Z shell (zsh): See [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for more info.
 * Make sure terminal is using 256-colors mode with `export TERM="xterm-256color"`.